Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from LLM Perspective

-There are divided opinions on whether LM has reached an all-powerful status that requires no other techniques.
-As shown in Figure \ref{fig:LLMandX}, among our collected studies, 28 of them utilize LLMs to address the entire testing task, while 22 studies incorporate additional techniques.
-These techniques include mutation testing, differential testing, syntactic checking, program analysis, statistical analysis, as well as natural language processing and formal methods.
+There are divided opinions on whether LLM has reached an all-powerful status that requires no other techniques.
+As shown in Figure \ref{fig:LLMandX}, among our collected studies, 67 of them utilize LLMs to address the entire testing task, while 35 studies incorporate additional techniques.
+These techniques include mutation testing, differential testing, syntactic checking, program analysis, statistical analysis, etc. .

-The reason why researchers still choose to combine LLMs with other techniques might be because, despite exhibiting enormous potential in various tasks, LLM still possess limitations such as comprehending code semantics and handling complex program structures.
+The reason why researchers still choose to combine LLMs with other techniques might be because, despite exhibiting enormous potential in various tasks, LLMs still possess limitations such as comprehending code semantics and handling complex program structures.
 Therefore, combining LLMs with other techniques optimizes their strengths and weaknesses to achieve better outcomes in specific scenarios.
 In addition, it is important to note that while LLMs are capable of generating correct code, they may not necessarily produce sufficient test cases to check for edge cases or rare scenarios.
 This is where mutation and other testing techniques come into play, as they allow for the generation of more diverse and complex code that can better simulate real-world scenarios.
 Taken in this sense, a testing approach can incorporate a combination of different techniques, including both LLMs and other testing strategies, to ensure comprehensive coverage and effectiveness.

+\textbf{LLM + statistical analysis.} As LLMs can often generate a multitude of outputs, manually sifting through and identifying the correct output can be overwhelmingly laborious.
+As such, researchers have turned to statistical analysis techniques like ranking and clustering \cite{9generalBugReproduction,17interactiveCodeGeneration,24semanticsTestCompletion,33practicalProgramRepair,71repairProgramDependence} to efficiently filter through LLM's outputs and ultimately obtain more accurate results.